Colorado Rockies Horsepack

-YOUR GROUP: The group size ranges from 8 to 10 participants, 2 wranglers, and 1 Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 6 to 8 participants, 2 wranglers, and 1 Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.

 ACCOMMODATIONS: Sleep in wall tents at night.
 Typically there are 4-5 people per tent (divided by gender).
 Other arrangements may be made if necessary.
 Bathroom facilities consist of a foldable commode chair or outhouse.

 MEALS: Enjoy preparing meals together using fresh, healthy ingredients for bountiful dishes.
 Rise to the smell of freshly brewed coffee to enjoy with your breakfast and pack trail lunches with hearty snacks before heading off to explore.
-In the evening, we’ll prepare our dinner together over stoves and campfires and then finish with s’mores.
+In the evening, we’ll prepare our dinner together over stoves and campfires.
 If you have special dietary restrictions, be sure to list them on your registration.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group equipment.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
 Wilderness Inquiry can usually arrange for you to borrow most items.